makefile-inc/common/README.md

 ### Variables

-Now inclues files in `common` repo contains next predifined variables:
+Now includes files in `common` repo contains next predefined variables:
 - `BINARIES_PATH` - dir to store local helper binaries.
 By default `$(CURDIR)/bin`.
   Can be redeclared with `SET_BINARIES_PATH` variable.
   Also, includes add this path to `PATH` env when running make.